Tuesday, June 14, 2011

 To make matters worse, Derek Jeter had to leave the game with a calf strain.
-He had earlier gotten a hit to reach 2,994.
+He had earlier gotten a hit to reach 2,994 for his career.
 He needed 6 hits in the 3 upcoming games against the Texas Rangers to get to 3,000 on the homestand.
 Now, he's day-to-day.

 (I know: "We're all day-to-day."
 Like John Maynard Keynes said: "In the long run, we are all dead.")

 A cynical person might think, "He knew he wasn't going to make it to 3,000 on the homestand, so he cooked up this excuse and the club is going along with it."
 But I doubt that.
 This is a guy, much like Martin Brodeur, that you practically need a crowbar to pull out of the lineup.
 If he has to leave the game, he must be in a lot of pain.
 Such an injury does hurt.
 How do I know?
 I'm not at liberty to say...

 At the start of the 1974 season, with Hank Aaron just 1 home run away from Babe Ruth's career record of 714, the Atlanta Braves were supposed to open the season in Cincinnati before coming home, and the Braves organization wanted Aaron to break the record at home.
 So they announced he wouldn't play in the opening series.